Bike Week and Biketoberfest Master Plan

 In January 2017, Sandy Murphy, Amy Pyle, Linda Smiley, Ken Strickland, and Anne Ruby inventoried Main Street from A1A to the cemetery.
-On the afternoon of January 7, braving the cold and wind, we took pictures and wrote notes on the conditions on the north side of the street, the properties, and the businesses.
+We took pictures and wrote notes on the conditions on the north side of the street, the properties, and the businesses.
 We found great properties; properties with wonderful “bones”.
 Sadly, too many of them are empty or closed, and in need of upgrading, cosmetically and/or structurally.
 While several properties had signs saying they were open, only four businesses were actually open; John’s Rock and Ride, Daytona Thunder, Dirty Harry’s, and The Lucky Rooster (now Peanut and George's).

-On the morning of January 22, we inventoried the south side of Main Street and with the exception of some well-maintained facades in the 500 and 700 block it was a similar experience.
-There were few open businesses: Froggy’s Saloon, Rossmeyer’s Harley Davidson, America’s Bikers, Biker’s Den, and a couple other t-shirt stores.
+Later in January, we inventoried the south side of Main Street, and with the exception of some well-maintained facades in the 500 and 700 block it was a similar experience.
+There were few open businesses: Froggy’s Saloon, Rossmeyer’s Harley Davidson, America’s Bikers, Biker’s Den, and a couple of t-shirt stores.

 The highlight of our inventories was going into Humphreys Jewelry.
 It was wonderful to learn more about this long-term business that is open year round and thriving.
 We had a lovely conversation with Mrs. Humphreys.
 We enjoyed the mural on the exterior west wall of the store but were sad to hear the city had given the owner a difficult time by treating the entire mural as signage.

-The owners of the open businesses and those who maintain their facades are to be commended for their presence and perseverance, because the street is a mess.
-The sidewalks are filthy, the street has fading Harley Davidson decals, many facades have dangling electrical cords or open electrical connections and others are marred by brackets holding nothing.
-Many facades have crumbling stucco, there are several tattered American flags flapping forlornly, and several trash corrals are broken with their trash heaps on display.
-Closed businesses too often have their windows covered with unsightly, piecemeal coverings, and far too many windows were completely covered with posters.
-Even the empty parking lots are poorly maintained; one glittered with a thorough covering of broken glass, and another had multiple electrical boxes at knee height with covers ajar and a hodge-podge of outlets inside.
-Overall, the streetscape is grubby, unappealing, and uninviting.
+The owners of the open businesses and those who maintain their facades are to be commended for their presence and perseverance, because the street was a mess.
+The sidewalks were filthy, the street had fading Harley Davidson decals, many facades had dangling electrical cords or open electrical connections and others were marred by brackets holding nothing.
+Many facades had crumbling stucco, there were several tattered American flags flapping forlornly, and several broken trash corrals had their trash heaps on display.
+The closed businesses often had their windows covered with unsightly, piecemeal coverings, and far too many windows were completely covered with posters.
+Even the empty parking lots were poorly maintained; one glittered with a thorough covering of broken glass, and another had multiple electrical boxes at knee height with covers ajar and a hodge-podge of outlets inside.
+Overall, the streetscape was grubby, unappealing, and uninviting.